-YLDs, the morbidity component of the DALYs, is calculated as follows
+YLDs, the morbidity component of the DALYs, are calculated as follows

 YLD = Number of cases x duration till emission or death x disability weight

-YLLs, the mortality component of the DALYs, is calculated as follows:
+YLLs, the mortality component of the DALYs, are calculated as follows:

 YLL = Number of deaths x life expectancy at the age of death.